 10. KEEPING THE WILDLIFE OUT

 Keeping animals out of your garden may be as difficult if not more difficult than insects, but there are ways.

-Sometimes erecting a simple fence is all that is needed, but other times there needs to be more done.
+Sometimes erecting a simple fence is all that is needed, but other times it needs to be done.